How To Use Clubhouse To Grow Your Business

 Who is on Clubhouse?

 The question should really be, who isn’t on Clubhouse?
-Everyone from celebrities, entrepreneurs, musicians, artists, actors and big-name CEOs are active on the app.
+Everyone from celebrities, entrepreneurs, musicians, artists, actors and big-name CEOs is active on the app.
 You can join rooms and start chatting with Elon Musk, Daymond John, MC Hammer, Drake, Bill Gates, Oprah Winfrey, Jared Leto, John Mayer and Ashton Kutcher – to name a few.

 Who to follow on Clubhouse?